emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 The third myth.
 Pair programming reduces the velocity of development.
 ---------------------------------------------------------------------

-There is an opinion that pair programming reduces the velocity of development.
+There is the opinion that pair programming reduces the velocity of development.

     Studies at the Software Engineering
     Institute have found that developers insert an average of 1 to 3